Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 HOW MANY BOOKS WILL BE IN THE FAE FLINGS AND CORSET STRINGS SERIES?

-This series is ongoing, but there will be at least two!
-I will continue writing books in this series whenever I want to tell a spicy adult romcom story set in Faerwyvae.
+There are currently three planned, but same as above, it is technically open-ended.
+I may continue adding books to this series whenever I want to tell a spicy adult romcom story set in Faerwyvae.

 HOW SPICY IS YOUR ROMANCE?